aws-samples/sagemaker-ground-truth-label-training-data/README.md

 ### Login to event engine

-- Go to: <a href="https://dashboard.eventengine.run/login" target="_blank">https://dashboard.eventengine.run/login</a>.
+- Go to: <a href="https://dashboard.eventengine.run/login" target="_blank">this link</a>.
 You will be redirected to the page below

 ![Access Eventengine Dashboard](images/5_1.png)